Registration Open

 Why join ZoomCharts Mini Challenge?

-The creator of the best report submitted to the Mini Challenge will receive a $300 Amazon gift card.
-The ZoomCharts winner will be announced in a special live webinar session on December 19th, where we will review the Top 5 entries from the challenge.
+The ZoomCharts Mini Challenge winner will be announced on on December 19 during a special live webinar session, where experts will review the Top 5 entries from the challenge.

 Register using the form above.